Heights council cancels city election, as races uncontested

-HARKER HEIGHTS — Jennifer McCann and Tony Canterino were declared elected to the Harker Heights City Council on Tuesday, as the council voted 4-0 to cancel the city’s May 7 election.
+Jennifer McCann and Tony Canterino were effectively declared elected to the Harker Heights City Council on Tuesday, as the council voted 4-0 on Tuesday to cancel the city’s May 7 election.

 McCann, the Place 1 incumbent, had an excused absence and wasn’t in attendance at Tuesday’s meeting.